Qiskit/qiskit-metapackage/docs/aqua/algorithms.rst

 Exact LSsolver
 ^^^^^^^^^^^^^^^^^

-Exact LSsolver (linear system solver) computes the eigenvalues of a complex square matrix :math:`A` of dimension :math:`n \times n` and the solution to the systems of linear equations defined by :math:`A\overrightarrow{x}=\overrightarrow{b}` with input vector :math:`\overrightarrow{b}`.
+Exact LSsolver (linear system solver) computes the eigenvalues of a complex-valued square matrix :math:`A` of dimension :math:`n \times n` and the solution to the systems of linear equations defined by :math:`A\overrightarrow{x}=\overrightarrow{b}` with input vector :math:`\overrightarrow{b}`.